By DR LINDA VINING

 Suitable for experienced marketers and those who are beginning the journey.
 This is the text book for Centre for Marketing School courses.

 Australia's leading commentator on school marketing, Dr Linda Vining, has released a new book which covers all aspects of this increasingly important aspect of education.

-Vining, who is Director of the Centre for Marketing Schools is a frequent speaker on the international circuit and travels Australia keeping abreast of educational developments.
+Dr Vining, who was the Founder and Director of the Centre for Marketing Schools was a frequent speaker on the international circuit and travels Australia keeping abreast of educational developments.